nzaupa/FPGA_resonant_converter/ResonantConverterBook/docs/diary/2024_diary.md

 6 May - Going back to the work and discuss with Carlos.
 Try to find the state-machine that is working and then implement the control law in x-coordinates, which should be more robust.
 There are problems with keeping up the signal and at startup.
 The signal $\sigma\rightarrow v_S$ seems delayed.

-7 May - Checking for the delay:
+7 May - Checking for the delay: it is actually there, around 600ns.
+Using $\phi<<1$ creates more glitching.
+I do not know the reason.
+The definition of the set in x-coordinates was inverse (1 is negative and 0 positive).